josejorgeruiz/KnowledgeBase/General Glossary of Terms.md

 ## Personality
 Personality is the organized pattern of enduring traits, emotions, and behaviors that shape how an individual perceives, decides, and interacts with the world.
 It reflects consistent tendencies in response to complexity, uncertainty, and relationships, influencing motivation, leadership style, and alignment between self, role, and context ￼.
+## Preferred Approach to Work under Uncertainty
+Preferred Approach to Work under Uncertainty is an individual’s default way of gathering and using information when there is no clear answer.
+It reflects five style patterns from concrete-pragmatic to conceptual-intuitive and is positioned on two axes: Concrete–Conceptual and Analytical–Intuitive, inferred qualitatively from repeated uncertainty episodes during real, consequential work situations.
+These are the styles:
+#### A – Pragmatic Intuitive
+Pragmatic Intuitive is a concrete, hands-on style that gathers only essential information, relies on felt sense and immediate cues, acts quickly, and continually adjusts action in real time under uncertainty.
+Concrete / task; Intuitive.
+Typical emphasis: doing, sensing, adjusting rapidly.
+#### B – Pragmatic Analysis
+Pragmatic Analysis is a concrete, task-focused style that gathers detailed factual information, analyses problems stepwise, tests options pragmatically, and refines solutions through methodical troubleshooting when facing uncertain or changing conditions.
+Concrete / task; Analytical.
+Typical emphasis: detailed troubleshooting, stepwise checking.
+#### C – Analytic Intuition
+Analytic Intuition blends data and gut sense, moving between detailed evidence and emerging patterns, holding multiple options in mind, then converging on a coherent way forward under uncertain, evolving conditions.
+Mid / integrative on both axes.
+Typical emphasis: moving between data and patterns.
+#### D – Conceptual Analysis
+Conceptual Analysis prefers well-defined problems, exhaustive information, and structured reasoning, building clear models and comparisons before acting, seeking logical consistency and reliability when carefully dealing with complex or uncertain situations.
+Conceptual; Analytical.
+Typical emphasis: defined problems, exhaustive evidence.
+#### E – Intuitive Analysis
+Intuitive Analysis is a conceptual, ambiguity-seeking style that starts from images or possibilities, rapidly spots patterns and reframes problems, then tests emerging ideas enough to move forward under uncertain conditions.
+Conceptual; Intuitive.
+Typical emphasis: new models, possibilities, ambiguity-seeking.
 ## Progression of Meaningful Response
 *Progression of Meaningful Response* is the structured flow of cognitive disciplines—Sense-Making, Meaning-Making, Framing, and Solving—that guide how individuals and organizations navigate challenges.
 It moves from perceiving and interpreting reality, to defining what matters, to taking purposeful action, ensuring responses remain coherent, adaptive, and aligned in complex, uncertain conditions.
 ### Sense-Making